-The main characteristics of the national practices are presented herein.
-The information is organised on the same lines as the methodological data for 2006 in The European Union labour force survey: main characteristics of the national surveys 2006.
+The main characteristics of the national practices are presented in this report.
+The information is organised on the same lines as the methodological data for 2007 in The European Union labour force survey: main characteristics of the national surveys 2007.
 This will enable users to evaluate the degree of comparability achieved.
-Tables 1 to 3 at the end of the report provide summary information for some of the characteristics described in the report, while table 4 provides information on how the reference weeks are distributed over the year.
+However, this year each country sheet has been enriched with a section on the main conceptual, methodological or organisational changes introduced in recent years.
+Tables 1 to 3 at the end of the report provide summary information for some of the characteristics described in the report, while Table 4 provides information on how the reference weeks are distributed over the year.

-For more detailed information on the common practices and definitions of the European Labour Force Survey see EU Labour Force Survey database.
+For more detailed information on the common practices and definitions of the European Labour Force Survey, see EU Labour Force Survey database.
 User guide and the Annex: explanatory notes.

-The information necessary for preparing this publication was mainly collected in 2008.
-Eurostat wishes to thank the experts responsible for the national labour force surveys in the Member States, Candidate and EFTA countries for their help in compiling the information presented in this publication.
+The information necessary for preparing this publication was mainly collected in 2009.
+Eurostat wishes to thank the experts responsible for the national labour force surveys in the Member States, Candidate and EFTA countries for their help in compiling the data presented in this report.